 San Diego, California

-As I look out my window it is raining.
-Thanksgiving is past and Christmas is on the way.
-The tuna fishing season is definitely over.
+The tuna fishing season is almost over.
 And I say that with a laugh because my customers are still asking how far they would have to go to catch them.
 I tell them, “far” and “south”.
 To have a decent chance at Tuna right now, you would need to schedule a 2 or 3 day trip on one of our faster six-pack boats like the Easter B and head due south at best speed.
 Even that will soon be over.

 Easy to catch, Almost a sure thing, The Best Taco Around!

 Many of our winter trips will focus almost solely on rockfish, but even if we do you will still have a chance at bass, lingcod, and other species at the same spot.
 Usually, we will find the good rockfishing spots on areas of rock from 100 feet down or deeper.
 Usually, a two-hook setup is used, double the fun, double the catch.
 Just before and just after we drift over the rock patches, there is a sand bottom, and big Halibut tend to hunt here.
 Lingcod also share this spot too!

 Somewhat difficult to hook one, but tend to be one of the larger winter fish.